jwest22/obscure_query/README.md

 # Oblivious Query Retrieval

-This repository supports the "Keep Your Secrets" research paper written by JS & MR.
+This repository supports the "Keep Your Secrets" research paper written by JS.
 The goal of the paper is to demonstrate a light-weight pattern that allows for LLM & data model interactivity without exposing the underlying data to the LLM.

 ## Installation